Bisley, Surrey

 Bisley /ˈbɪzliː/ is a village and civil parish in the Borough of Surrey Heath in Surrey, England, approximately 25 mi southwest of central London.
 It is midway between Woking (to the east) and Camberley (to the west).
 The village had a population of 3,965 in the 2011 Census.

 Much of the west of the parish is covered by an acidic heath, which is used by the Ministry of Defence.
 The National Shooting Centre, headquarters of the National Rifle Association, is within the historic bounds.
 Coldingley Men's Prison is also in the village.

 The village is close to junction 3 of the M3 motorway.
 The nearest railway station is at Brookwood, on the South West Main Line.

+Bisley is one of 14 parishes in the U.K. to contain a detached portion or exclave.

 History

 The name 'Bisley' was first recorded in the 10th century as 'Busseleghe'.
 Its manor was from earliest written records under the feudal lordship of Chertsey Abbey as part of Godley Hundred.
 It is derived from the old English words 'Bysc', meaning bushes, and 'Leah', a clearing.
 Therefore, it means clearing where bushes grow or in the bushes.
 The versions recorded in the 13th century were Busheley and Bussley, from such Westminster and Lambeth Palace rolls as the Assize Rolls.

 In medieval times, the village continued to be the southern holding of the Chertsey Abbey estate.
 The late 12th century church (much of its nave), St John the Baptist, was invested as a proper church in the village by the Abbey monks in the 15th century, who built its mixed brick and timber chancel, since replaced.
 The church features a medieval bell and a 15th-century porch which is said to have been built from a single oak tree.
 A nearby spring was once known as the 'Holy Well of St John the Baptist', and was said to have medicinal powers.
 Its waters were used for local baptisms until the early 20th century.
 The building is Grade II* listed.

 A late Tudor monarch granted the manorial lands and revenues of Woking, Chobham, and Bagshot, having dissolved Chertsey Abbey, to Sir Edward Zouch.
 Henceforth the descent of Bisley was identical to the other two, and all were by 1911 in the possession of the Earl of Onslow, heirs to many of the lands of the original Earldom of Surrey and Arundel.

 Actor Barry Evans attended Bisley boys' school, which was an orphanage run by Shaftesbury Homes.